We offer:

 - Finally, the training ends with some relevant physical stretching and strengthening exercises.

-And the fight?
+And the fighting?

 Switching off with physical activity/concentration brings far more relaxation than would be possible in a resting position.